 |Rip Rap Walls||Moorings/pontoons||Quay walls|

-The Solent Forum has been contracted by the Environment Agency to consult on the structures identified, this consultation will run until March 2019.
-It is being undertaken in three phases:
+The Solent Forum was contracted by the Environment Agency to consult on the structures identified.
+It was undertaken in three phases:

-Once this consultation has taken place, a revised list will be drawn up, in the future this list could be used as a basis for ground-truthing and consultation with landowners.
-Eventually it is hoped that this list will be released to developers, local authorities, port and harbour authorities and the EA’s Flood and Coastal Erosion Risk Management who need to undertake mitigation measures for Water Framework Directive Assessments as part of proposed works or development.
+Once this consultation finished, a revised list was drawn up; in the future this list could be used as a basis for ground-truthing and consultation with landowners.
+Eventually it is hoped that we can identify potential structures for mitigation for developers, local authorities, port and harbour authorities and the EA’s Flood and Coastal Erosion Risk Management who need to undertake mitigation measures for Water Framework Directive Assessments as part of proposed works or development.

 The purpose of the Water Framework Directive is to establish a framework for the protection of inland surface waters, estuaries, coastal waters and groundwater.
 The framework for delivering it is through River Basin Management Planning.
 The Solent lies within the South East Basin River District.